 Who is a Tri-West Provider

-This evening I had a conversation with a provider representative at Tri-West.
-A Veteran who contacted me was concerned wit his provider options leaving him perplexed.
-Now that the Mission Act has kicked in, some things have changed confusing veterans.
-Primarily for those that had CHOICE45, they need to know just how to find a Tri-West Provider.
+A Veteran who contacted me was concerned tha his provider was going to leave option with TriWest implementation.
+Now that the Mission Act has kicked in, some things have changed confusing veterans and ptoviders.
+Specically for those veterand who had CHOICE45, the need to know just how to find a Tri-West Providers is ctitical.

 The Vet that contacted me asked “If the VA has provided a letter saying you can select to receive your care in the community, what should you do next?”

-How does this Veteran get his care initiated?
+How does Veteran who previously qualified for Choice 45) get his care initiated?
 Does he need to do something specific or is it up to his personal community physician?
 He told me that his community physician tried calling the Orlando VA but got no help.

 How providers get credentialed with Tri-West